kunal-arya/rfp/docs/ACTION_ITEMS.md

     -   [X] Create "Delete Document API", this is not present, make the route => /api/rfp/documents/<document_id>, frontend will send u if the document related to rfp version or response, accordingly send rfp_verion_id or responseId... soft delete documents please....
     -   [X] Why we have not implement version and parent_document_id related to Document.... if parent_document_id is not needed, delete it.... else do something about it. same for version
     -   [X] Create more WebSocket Events, I want to make dashboard a fully functional realtime data
-    -   [ ] Implement Audit Trail feature as well, read my schema.
+    -   [X] Implement Audit Trail feature as well, read my schema.
 I have created a table related to Audit and I think this is not implemented, implement this in backend and frontend is needed.
+    -   [X] Supplier is not able to see the his responses against a rfp.. this api route is is giving empty - "/:rfp_id/responses". supplier can only see his own created rfp responses, not anybody else. buyer can see responses for the rfp that is created by him.
+    -   [X] for supplier, this api is also failing, please check "/rfp/my-responses"... error - "Forbidden: You can only view published RFPs"
+    -   [X] For supplier, Recent Responses in dashboard frontend should show reponses, whether draft or published.. api/dashboard check this route API